eph/smc-msvar/README.md

-Companion Code for
+Companion Code for A SEQUENTIAL MONTE CARLO APPROACH TO INFERENCE IN MULTIPLE-EQUATION MARKOV-SWITCHING MODELS
 ================================================================
-by MARK BOGNANNI and ED HERBST
+by MARK BOGNANNI and ED HERBST [ed.herbst@gmail.com]

 Requirements
 ------------
-You need a 64-bit linux installation.
+You need a 64-bit linux installation, GCC 5+, and MPI.

 Installation + Usage